5 out of 7 people found this review helpfulwrite a review of this game

 read more reviews for this game

 SummaryThis is what NES value games were all about

 The GoodThe game had a lot of variability which was cool for a game of that era.
 You build your character a-la Metroid, Zelda and Mega Man; in a style that was not resurrected in the Castlevania Franchise until the immensely popular Symphony of the Night on PS1.
 This game was way ahead of the franchise time; but ultimately proved to be the granddaddy of modern Castlevania in my opinion.
 The day and night conditions and free-roaming gameplay are a cut above the rest, not showing up until later titles such as Ocarina of Time.

+The Bad1.)
+Simon doesn't look like the guy on the cover!
+Since when is brown hair blond?
+And why is Dracula waiting for Simon when Simon has to put him back together?
+The packaging for this game sucked and I bet that's why a lot of you apparently missed it.
 2.)
 While I was ultimately very satisfied with the game; the ease of defeating Dracula and the subsequent death of the hero (in a very brief ending; one of 3 possible endings -- another novel feature of this classic); was mildly disappointing to the eight year old reviewer at time of completion.